MarlonDevio/vanilla-js-html-starter-template/README.md

 **Style** **Resets**: Global style resets are included in src/app/css/global.css to ensure consistency across different browsers.

 **HTML5** **Boilerplate**: The index.html file is based on the HTML5 Boilerplate, providing a robust starting point for your project.

-GSAP: The GreenSock Animation Platform (GSAP) is included via CDN in the index.html file for high-performance animations.
+**GSAP**: The GreenSock Animation Platform (GSAP) is included via CDN in the index.html file for high-performance animations.

-Getting Started
+## Getting Started

-Clone this repository.
+- Clone this repository.
-Install the dependencies by running npm install.
+- Install the dependencies by running npm install.
-Start the development server by running npm run dev.
+- Start the development server by running npm run dev.
-Building for Production
+- Building for Production
   To create an optimized build of your app, use the build script in the package.json file:
   This will create a dist directory with your optimized app.

-Previewing the Production Build
+- Previewing the Production Build
   To preview the production build, use the preview script in the package.json file:

-1
   This will start a local server for previewing your production-ready app.

-Linting
+- Linting
   This project uses ESLint for linting.
 You can check for linting errors by running npm run lint.

-Contributing
+## Contributing

 Contributions are welcome.
 Please open an issue or submit a pull request.

-License
+## License

 This project is open source and available under the MIT License.